linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 ## Upgrade the Data Plane

 With a fully up-to-date CLI running locally and Linkerd control plane running on your Kubernetes cluster, it is time to upgrade the data plane.
-This will change the version of the `linkerd-proxy` sidecar container and run a rolling deploy on your service.

-{{< note >}}
+The easiest way to do this is to run a rolling deploy on your services, allowing the proxy-injector to inject the latest version of the proxy as they come up.

-With `kubectl` 1.15+, you can use the `kubectl rollout restart` command to restart all your meshed services.
+With `kubectl` 1.15+, this can be as simple as using the `kubectl rollout restart` command to restart all your meshed services.
 For example,

 ```bash
 kubectl -n <namespace> rollout restart deploy
 ```

+{{< note >}}
+Unless otherwise documented in the release notes, stable release control planes should be compatible with the data plane from the previous stable release.
+Thus, data plane upgrades can be done at any point after the control plane has been upgraded, including as part of the application's natural deploy cycle.
+A gap of more than one stable version between control plane and data plane is not recommended.
 {{< /note >}}

-As the pods are being re-created, the proxy injector will auto-inject the new version of the proxy into the pods.

 Workloads that were previously injected using the `linkerd inject --manual` command can be upgraded by re-injecting the applications in-place.
 For example,